tamhinsf/Azure4Alexa/README.md

 The true parameter passed to BuildSpeechletResponse is a boolean that determines if the user's session should end or continue.
 We've set it to true in this example.

 Within OnIntentAsync you'll notice we look for the value of intentRequest to match TflStatusIntent in a case statement.
-If you look at AlexaIntentSchema.json and AlexaSampleUtterances.txt, you'll see that TflStatusIntent is an variable we've registered with Alexa.
+Remember, TflStatusIntent is the Intent Name we've identified in our utterance file.
 Thus, Alexa provides us this intent value when a match between what the user has spoken and what we've registered has occurred, and it's now up to us in Tfl.Status.GetResults to create a reply!

 ### Further Topics: Images, Static HTML, and OAuth